lawrennd/old_talks/_mlphysical/emukit-and-experimental-design.md

 layout: lecture
 title: "Emukit and Experimental Design"
 abstract: >
-  In this lecture we introduce Emukit, a software framework for decision programming via surrogage modelling and emulation.
-We'll then show an example of the use of the framework with experimental design.
+  We have introduced you to the sequential process by which we decide to evaluation points in a simulation through Bayesian optimization.
+In this lecture we introduce Emukit.
+Emukit is a software framework for decision programming via surrogage modelling and emulation.
+It formalizes the process of selecting a point via an acquisition function and provides a general framework for incorporating surrogate models and the acquisition function of your choice.
 author:
 - family: Lawrence
   given: Neil D.